Google ads fail for small businesses when:

 For example, a small online clothing retailer might create a single campaign for all their products instead of separating them into logical categories like "Men's Shirts," "Women's Dresses," etc. This makes it difficult to create targeted ads and optimize bids effectively.

-Fragmented ad groups that have too many unrelated keywords
+- Fragmented ad groups that have too many unrelated keywords

-Ads are not properly themed and have overlapping targeting goals
+- Ads are not properly themed and have overlapping targeting goals

-Misuse or ignore different keyword match types
+- Misuse or ignore different keyword match types

-Don't align business goals with specific objectives
+- Don't align business goals with specific objectives

-Include ad groups that direct traffic to poorly optimized landing pages
+- Include ad groups that direct traffic to poorly optimized landing pages

-He also emphasized that ad groups should be separated by theme and keyword value.
+Ad groups should be separated by theme and keyword value.

 3. Using a Poorly Designed Landing Page

-Pages that take more than 3 seconds
+- It takes more than 3 seconds to load

-No clear CTAs
+- Doesn't have clear CTAs

-No reviews, awards, client logos, or media mentions
+- Doesn't have reviews, awards, client logos, or media mentions

 4. Using Overly Broad or Irrelevant Keywords

 Targeting overly broad keywords can quickly deplete your budget without bringing in qualified leads.
 Irrelevant keywords won't bring in the right audience.
-SEMrush reports that irrelevant search terms can waste up to 76% of a company's PPC budget.
+SEMrush reports that irrelevant search terms waste up to 76% of a company's PPC budget.

 Overly broad keywords are general, non-specific terms that target a wide audience.
 It often lacks focus on a particular niche, intent, or demographic.
 Since they're broad, they attract a lot of competition.
 This makes it challenging to rank well in search engine results.